ubdussamad/automaton-x1/README.md

 * The uC must have a relay states file initially set to 00000 (V1REV3)
 * The uC also must have a Credentials File present set to default AP.(V1REV3)
+* The uC must have a relay names file, set to relay numbers.

 ## Schemes: